 The Matador Review is an online literature and art quarterly based in Los Angeles.

-Founded in January 2016, our purpose is to promote "alternative work" from both art and literature, and to encourage the new-wave of respect for online publications.
+Founded in January 2016, our purpose is to promote "alternative work" from both art and literature, and to encourage respect for online publications.
 In a world of print, we celebrate the digital decision.

 The Matador Review strives to be a cultural conservationist for the alternative world.
 In each issue, we offer a selection of work from both emerging and established artists, as well as exclusive interviews and reviews from creators who are, above all else, provocative.

 For us, "alternative" is a way of voice and experience.
 It is the distinction from what is conventional, and it advocates for a progressive attitude.
 The Matador Review binds itself to these tenets, fostering a habitat for the unfamiliar and unsung.